OneChanceLance/gpu_stock_checker/README.md

    ```
    git pull
    ```
-   to update your local files.
+   in VSC Terminal to update your local files.

 ---